 New Architectures for Online Collections and DigitizationPaper

-Shyam Oberoi, Dallas Museum of Art (DMA), USA, Kristen Arnold, Dallas Museum of Art, USA
+Shyam Oberoi, Royal Ontario Museum (ROM), Canada, Kristen Arnold, Dallas Museum of Art, USA

 Published paper: New architectures for online collections and digitization